Jane Blalock: Legends Tours (1994–present)

 In December 1994, publications such as the Los Angeles Times and the Seattle Times reported that Blalock was organizing the Volvo Legends Series for women aged 45 and older.
 24 players had accepted invitations to participate at that point, including JoAnne Carner, Kathy Whitworth, Sandra Haynie, Sandra Palmer, Judy Rankin, Carol Mann and Donna Caponi.
 Two Volvo tournaments, one in Phoenix, Arizona and one in Atlanta, took place in 1995 for $150,000 each.
 Prime Network broadcast delayed television coverage of the events.
 While Blalock clarified that the Volvo Legends Series was not officially affiliated with the LPGA, she did state that "neither [is the LPGA] opposed."
 The Volvo series put on two successful events before dissolving after one year.

 From 1996 to 2000, Blalock worked to organize a new senior golf tour for older and often retired LPGA athletes.
 After receiving support from 24 other founding members and a 3-year sponsorship program from the Green Bay Chamber of Commerce, The Women's Senior Golf Tour debuted in August 2000 in Green Bay, Wisconsin with a minimum age of 43 and a $500,000 purse, with $75,000 going to the winner.
 Around 30,000 people attended over three days.
 The senior tour paid a fee to the LPGA for permission to involve active LPGA players, but otherwise remained independent.
 Blalock worked to make sure the tour was the official senior tour of the LPGA in 2001, and the Women's Senior Golf Tour is now called the Legends Tour.
 Initially it grew from two annual events to 11 events by 2013, to 14 events in 2016.
 The tour has donated significant amounts to charity.
-Blalock was on the WSGT Board of Directors for years, later only serving as CEO of The Legends Tour (The WDGA).
+Blalock was on the WSGT board of directors for years, later CEO of The Legends Tour (The WDGA).

 Personal life

 In 1986, Blalock moved from Florida to Boston, Massachusetts to work in finance.
 As of 2016, Blalock continues to maintain an office in Boston.
-She also remains involved with the Blalock family restaurant, which she helped open on June 10, 1975 as Old Ferry Landing in Portsmouth, New Hampshire.
+She also remains involved with the Blalock family restaurant, which she helped open in June 1975 as Old Ferry Landing in Portsmouth, New Hampshire.
 Blalock's likeness on the golf course has been painted by American artist LeRoy Neiman.